-Consultation with pupils about their views on their school environment and their learning is important and valuable in our school.
-Giving young people a "voice" as partners in the process of school improvement, leads to more effective learning organisations.
+Consultation with pupils about their views on their school environment and their learning is important and valuable to our school.
+We recognise that giving young people a "voice" as partners in the process of school improvement, leads to more effective learning organisations.